matthewberger/vis-fall2019-assignments/assignment3/README.md

 To create the scatterplot, first, you should create a rectangle that fills up the entire spatial range of the plot.
 This will help make clear the spatial area in which our scatterplot resides.

 After this, perform a data join on `seattle_data` to create `circle` elements for each item in `seattle_data`, using the scales that you previously constructed to position the points and set the circle radii.
-You should, additionally, set the circle's `fill` (color) and `opacity` (value from [0,1]) to constant values that will help in reading the visualization.
+You should, additionally, set the circle's `fill` (color) and `opacity` (value from [0,1]) to constant values that will help in reading the visualization. **Note**: make sure that your circles are contained completely within the plot -- you may find it useful to expand the domain in your positional scales a bit to achieve this.

 Next, you should plot your scales.
 This should correspond to a `d3.axisBottom` for your x scale, and `d3.axisLeft` for your y scale.
 You should first add a group element to the plot, set an attribute "transform" with an appropriate translation, and then finally, use `call` to generate elements for the scale's axis.